7sharp9/write-you-an-inference-in-fsharp/Hindley-Milner-Pure-Rowpolymorphism.md

 # Hindley Milner pure implementation with row polymorphism

-This implementation is based on [Algorithm W step by step](ttps://github.com/wh5a/Algorithm-W-Step-By-Step/blob/master/AlgorithmW.pdf) by Martin Grabüller with the addition of row polymorphism.
+This implementation is based on [Algorithm W step by step](https://github.com/wh5a/Algorithm-W-Step-By-Step/blob/master/AlgorithmW.pdf) by Martin Grabmüller with the addition of row polymorphism.
 If you compare this implementation with [HMPure](HMPure/) you should be able to see the row polymorphism additions.

 ## Code